arghya53/FinalYear-Thesis-on-MPC-and-SVM/README.md

 instead of going through any algorithmic approach.
 On the other hand, a simplified algorithm will be followed for allocating reference vector in differ- ent regions of space for SVM to minimize calculation complexities.
+We have applied MATLAB and SIMULINK to model this comparative analysis.